kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 description: What is concurrency and how can you leverage it in Kotlin
 ---

-When I was first introduced to a Kotlin codebase, there were a lot of terms scattered throughout the project; `suspend`, `runBlocking`, `Flux` just to name a few.
+When I was first introduced to a Kotlin codebase, there were a lot of terms scattered throughout the project; `suspend`, `runBlocking`, `Flow` just to name a few.

 I didn't know what most of these meant or why they were used so I thought I'd do a little investigating.
 Turns out it's all about concurrency and generally our codebase wasn't really leveraging these tools.

-Kotlin is a powerful, modern, compiled programming language and is a great language to use for many types of projects.

-This post aims to help you understand some of the concurrency tools offered by the language as well as how concurrency is enabled under the hood.
+This post aims to share the knowledge I've gained and help you understand some of the concurrency tools offered by the Kotlin as well as how concurrency is enabled at a deeper level.

 # Serial, Concurrent, and Parallel tasks